-The Knative community version is a cloud-native and cross-platform orchestration engine for serverless applications.
-You can deploy Knative in a serverless Kubernetes (ASK) cluster only if you pay for the Knative controller.
-ASK Knative integrates Knative with ASK.
-To use cloud resources by calling Knative API operations, you only need to create an ASK cluster and enable the Knative feature.
+Open source Knative is a cloud-native and cross-platform orchestration engine for serverless applications.
+You can deploy open source Knative in serverless Kubernetes (ASK) clusters.
+However, you must pay additional fees.
+ASK is integrated with Knative.
+To use cloud resources by calling the Knative API, you only need to create an ASK cluster and enable Knative for the cluster.
 In this case, you do not need to pay for the Knative controller.

 Benefits of ASK Knative